John Barrowman: Theatre

+On 23 March 2002, Barrowman took part in the 'Concert for Peace' along with 200 other performers in a gala show at Theatre Royal, Drury Lane, to express their opposition to the US-led war against Iraq.
+Barrowman sang 'Being Alive' from 'Company'.
+Other performers that night were David Tennant, Sir Ian McKellen and Dame Judi Dench.

 Barrowman returned to the role of Billy Crocker in Trevor Nunn's 2003 West End revival of Anything Goes, and appeared in West End non-musical dramas, such as his role as Wyndham Brandon in Rope at the Minerva Theatre, Chichester in 1993, and he starred as Lieutenant Jack Ross opposite Rob Lowe in the 2005 production of A Few Good Men.

 Barrowman starred in pantomime productions of Cinderella at the New Wimbledon Theatre (Christmas, 2005–06) and in Jack and the Beanstalk at Cardiff's New Theatre (Christmas, 2006–07).
 He played the title role in Aladdin at the Birmingham Hippodrome over Christmas 2007–8 and as a guest act for the Royal Variety Performance at the London Palladium in 2008.
 Barrowman played the lead in the Robin Hood pantomime at the Birmingham Hippodrome for the 2008–09 season.
 He presented Andrew Lloyd Webber's 60th birthday party in London's Hyde Park on 14 September 2008.
 Exactly one year later, Barrowman succeeded Roger Allam as Zaza/Albin in the West End revival of La Cage aux Folles, at the Playhouse Theatre.